akash-network/website-5-archive/content/en/copy/index.md

 # Akash Network Website

-Sovereign Infrastructure that Scales
+Sovereign Infrastructure That Scales

 ## Benefits

-Akash is an open network that lets users buy and sell computing resources securely and efficiently, purpose-built for public utility.
+Akash is an open network that lets users buy and sell computing resources securely and efficiently.
+Purpose-built for public utility.

 ### You will own your cloud, and you will be happy

-With Akash, you have the power to own your cloud.
-You can deploy your own cloud infrastructure, and you can sell your unused cloud resources to others.
-You can also buy cloud resources from others, and you can use them to run your applications.
+Discover the full potential of cloud computing with Akash.
+Deploy your own cloud infrastructure and optimize it by selling unused capacity to the network.
+Access this distributed network of cloud resources to run applications on demand.

 ### Supercloud at your fingertips, at a price you choose